owtf/http-request-translator/README.rst

     optional arguments:
-      -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
+      -h, --help            show this help message and exit --language LANGUAGE, -l LANGUAGE
-                            Generates a script for given HTTP request.
-If you want to generate multiple scripts, separate the script's name with a <,>
+                            Generates a script in language 'language' for given HTTP request.
+If you want to generate multiple scripts, separate the script's name with a <,>.
+                            Available languages: bash, php, python, ruby
       --proxy [PROXY], -p [PROXY]
                             Generates command/script with relevant, specified
                             proxy